CIFASIS/basalt-xr/README.md

 ### Monado Specifics

 You'll need to compile Monado with the same Eigen used in Basalt, and with the same flags.
-For that, set these with CMake (or equivalent flags for meson):
+For that, set these with CMake:
 `-DEIGEN3_INCLUDE_DIR=$bsltdeps/basalt/thirdparty/basalt-headers/thirdparty/eigen
 -DCMAKE_C_FLAGS="-march=native" -DCMAKE_CXX_FLAGS="-march=native"` otherwise
 Monado will automatically use your system's Eigen, and having mismatched Eigen